Ellen Isabel Jones: Personal life

 Ellen was married to Dr Ernest Williams Jones, M.D. of Aldridge, Staffordshire, the first General Practitioner to receive the M.D. degree., with whom she had four boys.

 In World War I, vast numbers of soldiers, wounded in the Somme, Passchendale, Ypres or other devastating battles, were brought back to England in need of medical aid.
 Dr Jones and Ellen, a nurse, gave their house over to become the Aldridge Auxiliary Hospital to care for convalescent soldiers recovering from their wounds.

 Dr Jones was an early disciple of Freudian psychoanalysis and, by chance, a great friend of his namesake, Freud's biographer, another Ernest Jones.
 He died in 1922 from pneumonia, whereafter she moved to The Spinney, Rottingdean to raise her boys on the South Coast with help from income from Paying Guests.
 With antisemitism common in the 1930s, the house became known for welcoming Jewish guests and had many guests from Vienna, Austria.

-Ellen's father, Thomas Cotton (of Penkridge), was a lock-keeper.
+Ellen's father, Thomas Cotton (of Penkridge), was a lock keeper.

 Publicity

 On 6 February 2018, the 100th anniversary of Women's Suffrage, her story was for the first time made public.
 Locally an event was organised by Aldridge School on the Centenary of Women's Suffrage, consisting of a visit to her resting place and a speech given by local historians.

-This was televised by BBC News twice on the same day.
+This was televised on BBC.